What Is G6PD Deficiency?

 - illness, such as bacterial and viral infections

-- certain antibiotics (especially those that have “sulf” in their names)
+- some antibiotics (most often those with "sulf" in their names)

-- certain antimalarial drugs (especially those that have “quine” in their names)
+- some antimalarial drugs (most often those with "quine" in their names)

-Other substances can be harmful to kids with this condition when consumed — or even touched — such as fava beans and naphthalene (a chemical found in mothballs and moth crystals).
-Mothballs can be particularly harmful if a child accidentally swallows one, so ANY contact should be avoided.
+- naphthalene (a chemical found in mothballs and moth crystals).
+Mothballs can be very harmful if a child swallows one.

 - paleness (in darker-skinned kids, paleness is sometimes best seen in the mouth, especially on the lips or tongue)

-If symptoms are mild, no medical treatment is usually needed.
-As the body naturally makes new red blood cells, the anemia will improve.
-If symptoms are more severe, a child may need to be hospitalized for supportive medical care.
+Mild symptoms usually don’t need medical treatment.
+As the body makes new red blood cells, the anemia will improve.
+If symptoms are more severe, a child may need care in a hospital.

-In most cases, cases of G6PD deficiency go undiagnosed until a child develops symptoms.
-If doctors suspect G6PD deficiency, blood tests usually are done to confirm the diagnosis and to rule out other possible causes of the anemia.
+G6PD deficiency often isn’t found until a child gets symptoms.
+If doctors suspect G6PD deficiency, blood tests usually can confirm the diagnosis and rule out other causes of anemia.

-If you feel that your child may be at risk because of either a family history or your ethnic background, talk to your doctor about performing a screening with blood tests to check for G6PD deficiency.
+If you worry that your child might have G6PD deficiency, talk to your doctor about a screening test to check for it.

-Treating the symptoms associated with G6PD deficiency is usually as simple as removing the trigger — that is, treating the illness or infection or stopping the use of a certain drug.
-However, a child with severe anemia may require treatment in the hospital to receive oxygen, fluids, and, if needed, a transfusion of healthy blood cells.
-In rare cases, the deficiency can lead to other more serious health problems.
+Treating G6PD deficiency symptoms is usually as simple as removing the trigger.
+Often, this means treating the infection or stopping the use of a drug.
+A child with severe anemia may need treatment in the hospital to get oxygen and fluids.
+Sometimes, a child also needs a transfusion of healthy blood cells.